WE ARE COMMITTED TO PROVIDING THE ABSOLUTE BEST IN CARE, AND

 Once your bone and gums have healed around the implants, you will return to our office.
 At this time, Dr. Ross will secure your new, custom-crafted dental restoration attached to your implants.

 We are proud to offer expert-level dental implant treatment with comfortable care from start to finish.
-If you would like to make a complimentary appointment to find out more about dental implant surgery, please contact us today
+If you would like to make a complimentary appointment to find out more about the benefits dental implants offer or if you have any questions about dental implant surgery, please contact us today

 Please use this form to contact us.
 We will get back to you as soon as possible.